 For example, most email marketers argue that the best time to send an email campaign is on a Tuesday but there are many factors that go into this statistic and depend on your industry or specific niche.

 Any good email marketing campaign can be worth your while.
-Email marketing is the most cost effective form of marketing, improves your brand recognition, and helps improve your overall reputation.
-That answers the question why over 80% say that their email marketing is the main driver for customer retention.
+Email marketing is the most cost-effective form of marketing, improves your brand recognition, and helps improve your overall reputation.
+That answers the question of why over 80% say that their email marketing is the main driver for customer retention.
 No matter the size of your company, email marketing campaigns are a crucial asset to your success.

 Once you have your brand online you should be launching your email campaigns.
 For any new business, you will want to focus on building your list and brand recognition to get more brand awareness.

 Before starting any email marketing campaign, in order to be successful you must have a clear and reachable goal.
 Try to implement a SMART goal:

 Know what you’re trying to achieve and what you’re wanting to accomplish.
 By having clear set goals you’re able to make smaller steps to figure out the most efficient ways to reach your goal.

 You will start to see what needs to be done in order to have a successful and attainable email marketing campaign.
 Regardless of the size of the smaller goals you set in order to reach the bigger one, every step is a step in the right direction.